cloudsftp/reSnap/README.md

 ### Options

-- `-s --source` You can specify a custom ssh-host.
+- `-s --source` You can specify a custom IP.
 If you want to use reSnap over the Wifi, specify the IP of your reMarkable here.
 - `-o --output` You can specify a custom output file for reSnap.
 - `-l --landscape` Snapshot has now the landscape orientation.